Systemic robustness: a mean-field particle system approach: Introduction

 \section{Introduction}

 \quad Systemic risk in financial markets has emerged as a major research topic since the 2008 financial crisis, see e.g. \cite{FL13}.
 It refers to the risk that small losses and defaults can escalate to cause an event affecting large parts of the financial industry.
-The existing literature on modeling systemic risk relies on network models \cite{Glass16, LBS09, MA10}, quantitative risk measures \cite{APPR17, CIM13}, and particle systems \cite{CFS15, GSSS15, NS2019}.
-This paper is concerned with a particle system approach with mean-field interactions to analyze systemic risk in a large financial network.
+The existing literature on modeling systemic risk relies on network models \cite{ACM13, AMS13, BGGGS12, CLY16, Glass16, LBS09, MA10}, quantitative risk measures \cite{APPR17, CIM13}, and particle systems \cite{CFS15, DIRT2015a, DIRT2015b, GSSS15, HLS2019, NS2019, DNS2019, CRS2020, CCS2020}.

+This paper aims to analyze systemic risk in a large financial network and adopts the particle system approach with mean-field interactions which is intimately to Stefan's problem (and its variants), see e.g. \cite{ HLS2019, NS2019, CRS2020, BGTZ20, CCS2020}.

 Consider an interconnected financial system of $N$ homogeneous banks, and let $X^{N,1}_t, \ldots, X^{N,N}_t$ be their respective capital levels at time $t \ge 0$.
 A bank becomes insolvent if its capital drops below some threshold, which is set to be zero without loss of generality.
 In the absence of defaults, the capital processes $(X_t^{N,i}, \, t \ge 0)$ are supposed to follow the stochastic differential equations (SDEs): for $i=1,\ldots, N$, \be d X^{N,i}_t = \beta \, d t + d B^i_t, \quad t \ge 0, \ee where $\beta\in\R$ stands for the regional economy (see e.g. \cite{HG20}), and $B^1, \ldots, B^N$ are independent Brownian motions.